AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ![Step](../screenshots/2/17.jpg)

 ## 2.4.3.
 Accessing the Imported Notebook
 After the import completes, locate the newly imported notebook in the `urban-innovation-de{NNN}`, where NNN represents the number assigned to you.
-Click on the three dots associated with the notebook and select `Open Notebook`.
+Either double click on the name of the notebook or click on the three dots associated with the notebook and select `Open Notebook`.
 For convenience, you can open the notebook in the background, which will make its icon continuously accessible from the vertical sidebar on the left.
 ![Step](../screenshots/2/18.jpg)